lefterisss/portfolio/AML Data Analysis Project/README.md

 This is particularly important in highly **imbalanced** AML datasets, where legitimate transactions vastly **outnumber** laundering cases.
 Even a **small FPR** can generate a large number of false alerts, which can overwhelm investigators.

-By analyzing the TPR at FPR = 0.01, we assess how many laundering transactions the model can detect while keeping the false alert rate operationally manageable.
+By analyzing the **TPR** at `FPR = 0.01`, we assess how many laundering transactions the model can detect while keeping the false alert rate operationally manageable.

 ## Model Evaluation and Results